 Early Warning System and Mighty Fortress

-It is more than likely that the towers would have doubled up as observation platforms to warn the monks of approaching raiders, thunderstorms and tax collectors.
+It is more than likely that the towers would have doubled up as observation platforms to warn the monks of approaching raiders, thunderstorms, and tax collectors.
 If you have a tower, why not use it?
 But, again, nobody would have built a round tower just for this purpose.
-Closely connected to the look-out ist the theory of the round tower as a defensive structure.
+Closely connected to the look-out is the theory of the round tower as a defensive structure.
 This likens the slim round tower to the more or less squat donjon of medieval castles.
 It falls down on purely practical grounds: missing arrow slits and other military details would have rendered the tower useless for that purpose.
-But there is another possibility ...

 The Monks' Panic Room

-The round tower is often seen as a safe refuge for monks – and this certainly was true at times, some annals tell of a dash for the tower with enemies approaching.
+The round tower is often seen as a safe refuge for monks - and this certainly was true at times, some annals tell of a dash for the tower with enemies approaching.
 Undoubtedly the round tower was the most massive part of a monastery, suggesting a safe haven.
-Unfortunately most annals continue to relate that the round tower was then burnt by the attackers, leading to the most unpleasant death of those seeking refuge therein.
+Unfortunately, most annals continue to relate that the round tower was then burnt by the attackers, leading to the most unpleasant death of those seeking refuge therein.
 Round towers may have been a deterrent for the odd marauding band without ambitions.
-Those wanting to make a killing would simply have to light a decent fire and than wait until the chimney-like tower became a roaring furnace.
-Picking through the charred bones for molten gold would have been easy afterwards.
+Those wanting to make a killing would simply have to light a decent fire and then wait until the chimney-like tower became a roaring furnace.
+Picking through the charred bones of molten gold would have been easy afterward.

 Squirrelling Away Treasures